 - TeamCity – TeamCity allows you to develop in Java, .NET, or for mobile platforms, while giving you additional functionalities and features such as gated commits, build grids, and integrations as well as more than 100 plugin options, while the Open API allows you to create your own plugins.
 Read about installing TeamCity.

 For Continuous Integration testing, open source tools like Selenium and Appium are most popular for automating tests.
-Additionally, paid tools like TestComplete and CrossBrowserTesting can also be used to execute test automation and create an environment for continuous testing in the cloud.
+Additionally, tools like CrossBrowserTesting can also be used to execute test automation and create an environment for continuous testing in the cloud.

 Additionally, while automation is essential for keeping up with the speed of a well-oiled CI process, it won’t always be the answer to testing.
 For brand new features, it’s best to resort to exploratory testing.
-For other instances where teams should trade in automation live testing, check out our blog about deciding which tests to automate.
+For other instances where teams should trade in automation for live testing, check out our blog about deciding which tests to automate.

 As more QA and DevOps professionals begin to implement Continuous Integration and Delivery, Continuous Testing will have to be quick to follow in order to better meet customer demands, keep a competitive edge, and secure a standard of quality.